RayProud/wizard/README.md

 ```
 {
+  preserveAnswer: bool - Preserve the previous question when finished
+  question: {
+    color: function - The color of the question
+    prefex: string - Question text prefix
+    paddingLeft: int - Left padding for question
+  }
   caret : {
     icon: string - The character representing the caret
     color: function - The color of the caret
     paddingRight: int - Right padding for the caret
     paddingLeft: int - Left padding for the caret
-  },
+  }
   list: {
     wrapToTop: bool - Whether the caret wraps to top
     defaultColor: function - The color of non-selected items
     selectedColor: function - The color of currently selected item
     toggledColor: function - The color of toggled items
-    preserveAnswer: bool - Whether the previous questions and answers are printed
     paddingLeft: int - Left padding for the whole list
     toggle: {
       icon: string - The character representing selected items